Are you new to WordPress and want to know how secure is WordPress?

 You’d think that a popular platform of such magnitude will be safe but several events in the past speak otherwise.
 Hacked or compromised websites run the risk of getting blacklisted by search engines like Google.
 And when that happens, you’ll experience a sharp fall in your ranking and traffic.
 And the most important of all, your very reputation will be soiled.
 It’s scary, isn’t it?
-These possibilities often lead people to ask whether WordPress is a secure platform for building your website on?
+These possibilities often lead people to ask whether WordPress is a secure platform for building your website?
 Let’s find out.

-First off, we’ll go right ahead and ask you this – What do you understand by the term ‘security’?
+First off, we’ll go right ahead and ask you this – What do you understand by the term ‘security?
 In the words of WordPress, “security is not an absolute.”
 Meaning, nothing is completely secure or nothing is 100% secure.
 There will always be a risk of a security breach.
 That’s just how the technology works – it’s complicated.

 (picture courtesy: wordfence)

 One reason so many people tend to gravitate towards building sites on WordPress is the plugins.
-There are many essential WordPress plugins which can help a website to shine and rank on the internet.
+There are many essential WordPress plugins that can help a website to shine and rank on the internet.
 Themes and plugins help create aesthetically appealing and feature-rich websites.
-At the same time, vulnerabilities in themes/plugins are now recognized as a major cause of the website hacks.
+At the same time, vulnerabilities in themes/plugins are now recognized as a major cause of website hacks.

-Evidently, WordPress works in challenging ecosystem.
+Evidently, WordPress works in a challenging ecosystem.
 We always suggest our readers be as vigilant as possible because the security of your website is a collaborative effort.
-Being one step ahead and using tools like WordPress malware removal and site backup services can come handy if something happens to your site.
+Being one step ahead and using tools like WordPress malware removal and site backup services can come in handy if something happens to your site.

 So what does security in WordPress mean?
 What are the things it involves?
 What is your website security dependant on?
 It involves (but isn’t limited to) the following three factors: